 This paper builds on previous analyses by comparing the cost and carbon footprint of four clean energy procurement strategies, using an optimization model to determine least-cost procurement and battery operation.
-2025 hourly power prices and locational marginal emission rates (LMERs) from TCR's proprietary long-term market forecast were used, and the results were calculated for multiple future natural gas price scenarios.
+To calculate cost and emissions, we used 2025 hourly power prices and locational marginal emission rates (LMERs) from TCR's proprietary long-term market forecast, and the results were calculated for multiple future natural gas price scenarios.